OKyne1/ot_genome_project/2_assembly_scripts/2_assembly_qc/2_BUSCO/README.md

 Unfortunately for _Orientia_ genomes, even genomes present in many contigs they will normally still look complete in BUSCO.
 Additionally for the database used, _Orientia_ doesn't contain 100% of the genes in the rickettsiales database.

-Karp results in a BUSCO output with 92.9% of the genes present (not the 100%) that would normally be expected.
+Karp results in a BUSCO output with 92.9% of the genes complete (not the 100%) that would normally be expected (as a result of the genome reduction observed in intracellular bacteria).
 Here are the full details for the complete Karp genome:

 | Input_file                        | Dataset             | Complete | Single | Duplicated | Fragmented | Missing | n_markers | Scaffold N50 | Contigs N50 | Percent gaps | Number of scaffolds |
 |-----------------------------------|---------------------|----------|--------|------------|------------|---------|-----------|--------------|-------------|--------------|--------------------|